 The City’s Engineering Services Department provides a comprehensive flood information program that is available to the public.
 Residents may obtain flood risk information including: basic map information, copies of Elevation Certificates when available, floodway information, depth of flooding information, lowest floor elevations, historical flood data, information on areas that flood outside of the designated Special Flood Hazard Area, erosion set-back areas, the natural functions of the Special Flood Hazard Areas, and other flood related information by visiting the City Engineering Services Department and meeting with a department representative in person, by phone, or by accessing the City’s website online.

 Want to know the flood zone of your property to determine your flood risk?
 The City provides a map information service enabling all residents to determine the flood zone of a specific property.
 Paper copies of the City’s Flood Insurance Rate Maps (FIRMs) are available for viewing at the City’s Planning and Development Center.
-A link to view current FlRM's can be found on the Flood Map Service Center Web Page.
+A link to view current FlRM Panels can be found on the Flood Map Service Center web page.
 Additional assistance regarding flooding and flood protection may be found at https://www.floodsmart.gov.

 The City Engineering Services Department can also assist residents in non-technical review of individual properties when requested, and the City Building Inspections Department can provide guidance on floodproofing, and other mitigation techniques used to help reduce flooding.
 Visit Cleburne City Hall or request a visit by City staff of the actual property to assess the situation in person.

-Please feel free to contact the City Engineering Services Department at City Hall located at 10 N. Robinson Street or contact us by phone at 817-357-4491 or by email at [email protected]
+Please feel free to contact the City of Cleburne Engineering Services and/or Public Works Department at City Hall located at 10 N. Robinson Street or contact us by phone at (817) 556-8869.

 Letters of Map Revisions (LOMR)